shankar4/Functional-Genomics/Bash tutorial.md

 Also install grep ('global regular expression print') with sudo apt-get install grep.
 Also, here is a good md tutorial (md is the text editing language used at Github): https://www.markdowntutorial.com/

+All the activities below are in a terminal window

 #### Find Ubuntu version
 $ lsb_release -a